-Of course you have to retain what you're learning, so I highly recommend you write down every new thing you learn, ideally into a flashcard program, like this.
-It’s a lot to take in, so you’ll have to remind yourself of what you’ve learned in the weeks and months afterwards.
+I highly recommend you write down every new thing you learn, ideally into a flashcard program, like this.
+It’s a lot to digest, so you’ll have to remind yourself of what you’ve learned, or you’ll immediately forget.

 Any other suggestions?
 What worked for you?